aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-barcode-height-adjustment/_index.md

 Before we embark on this barcode height adjustment journey, make sure you have the following prerequisites in place:

-1. Aspose.BarCode for .NET: If you haven't already, you can download and install it from [here](https://releases.aspose.com/barcode/net/).
+1. Aspose.BarCode for .NET: If you haven't already, you can download and install it from the **Aspose.BarCode for .NET download page**(https://releases.aspose.com/barcode/net/).

 2. Development Environment: You should have a working development environment set up, such as Visual Studio or any other .NET development tool.